 4. Hill’s Science Diet Dry Cat Food

 Hill’s Science Diet is one of the most reputable companies in the pet supplies industry and for good reason.
 Their products never disappoint when it comes to quality.
 This cat food is not any different.
 First, it comes in a 13-pound bag to ensure more than enough for your kitty to enjoy.

 The formula is specifically made to assist elderly cats with their digestive processes, and it is enriched with prebiotic fibers that encourage healthy gut function.
 The easily digestible kibbles are also grain-free, thus ensuring that your furry friend’s health is not put at risk.
 Plant-based ingredients can be harmful to your cat.

 The protein in Hill’s food comes from chicken.
 Recently, however, Hill’s Science Diet changed the product’s packaging, as well as the size and taste of the kibbles.
-It seems as though some cats are having a difficult time adjusting to the new product, which means that you might want to purchase a smaller pack to see how well your kitty will love the repackaged version.
+It seems that some cats are having difficulty adjusting to the new product, which means that you might want to purchase a smaller bag to see how well your kitty will love the repackaged version.

 Fortunately, the manufacturer provides detailed instructions on how to transition your cat to this food to prevent issues such as loss of appetite, constipation, or diarrhea.

-When it comes to quality, this cat food from Hill’s Science is one of the best options.
+When it comes to quality, Hill’s Science Diet is one of the best options.
 However, it’s pretty pricey.